Getting Started

 For threading support (including the HTTP server), you need a pthreads library.

-You can download one from here.
+MinGW includes it, for other compilers you can download one from here.

 Build for the first time